fonttools/fonttools/Doc/source/designspaceLib/readme.rst

 - Requires the Designspace to be rectangular with full masters at each edge and will only interpolate within the boundaries of an axis.
 - Will select the default source font from the axis defaults, i.e. the source that rests at the default values of all axes is the default source.
+All information that does not interpolate will be taken from that source: feature text, groups, the font's lib content and fontinfo entries that do not interpolate.
+The ``copy*`` attributes on ``SourceDescriptor`` objects and the ``info`` and ``kerning`` attributes on ``InstanceDescriptor`` objects are ignored.
 - Requires that if an axis mapping is present, the mapping contains entries for minimum, default and maximum values of the axis.